-5. Put down the lid of the charging port.
+- 5. Put down the lid of the charging port. - 6.
+Disconnect the power plug of the Battery Charger from a household power outlet.

 Never handle the power plug, charging plug or touch the charger contacts with wet hands.
 This could result in electric shock.